Angel of mercy (criminology): In the medical field

 Some people with a pathological interest in the power of life and death can be attracted to medical or related professions.
-Killers who occupy the role of a professional carer are sometimes referred to as "angels of death" or angels of mercy.
+Killers who occupy the role of a professional career are sometimes referred to as "angels of death" or angels of mercy.
 In this role they may kill their patients for money, for a sense of sadistic pleasure, for a belief that they are "easing" the patient's pain, or simply "because they can".
 The typical medical professional who murders kills two patients each month.

 One such killer was nurse Jane Toppan, who admitted during her murder trial that she was sexually aroused by death.
 She would administer a drug mixture to patients she chose as her victims, lie in bed with them and hold them close to her body as they died.
 Another example is Harold Shipman, an English family doctor, who made it appear that his victims died of natural causes (disease).
-Between 1975 and 1998, he murdered at least 215 patients; he is suspected of having murdered 250 people.
-Dr. John Bodkin Adams, meanwhile, though acquitted in 1957 of the murder of one patient, is believed to have killed around 163 patients in Eastbourne, England.
+Between 1975 and 1998, he murdered at least 215 patients; he is suspected of having murdered 250 people and is the only British doctor to be successfully charged with the murder of his patients.
+This is in contrast to the famous case of Dr. John Bodkin Adams, a British General Practitioner who was placed on trial for murder in 1957, but was acquitted and ultimately only faced convictions for forging prescriptions.
+After his death, many journalists speculated that he was a serial killer with a number of motives, including mercy killing, and that he may have been responsible for up to 163 deaths.

 An example of a malignant hero serial killer was Richard Angelo, who was called the "angel of death", or angel of mercy.
 Angelo devised a plan where he would inject the patient with drugs, then rush into the room and attempt to "save" the patient so that he could be a hero to the patient's family.
 This motive of excitement from inducing a health crisis for the patient has recently been labeled as a professional version of Münchausen syndrome by proxy, a type of factitious disorder.
 Richard Angelo confessed to killing 25 of his patients.

 A number of medical murderers were involved in fraud.
 For example, H. H. Holmes was often involved in insurance scams and confidence tricks.
 Harold Shipman had a previous conviction for prescription fraud and forgery, for which he was fined £600.

 More known "Angels of Death" include: